As a mild-mannered social democracy, Austria gives its citizens a lot of things for free. But motorways (German: Autobahns) are not one of them.

 How do I know when I need a Vignette?

 The Vignette is required when you travel by car or motorbike on pretty much any motorway or expressway in Austria.
-These roads should be obvious, but look for signs like the above to indicate you need a toll sticker to travel on this road.
+These roads should be obvious, but look for signs like the below to indicate you need a toll sticker to travel on this road:

 Even if you’re just driving around Vienna, you may still need to buy a Vignette, since expressways and motorways do pass through the city.

-A handful of stretches of motorway are exempt from the toll obligation, but none of them are anywhere near to Vienna.
+A tiny handful of stretches of motorway remain exempt from the toll obligation, but none of them are anywhere near Vienna.

 Section tolls